 Medscape’s Burnout Report tells us what we already know about EHRS, but it bears repeating.

 Respondents who reported burnout could select more than one contributing factor.
-Over half (55 percent) said that an excess of bureaucratic tasks like charting and paperwork is what’s dragging them down.
+6 in 10 said that an excess of bureaucratic tasks like charting and paperwork is dragging them down.

-This number is incredible but will surprise few.
-Nearly a third of respondents who experience burnout say “increasing computerization of practice” is a contributing factor.
-While healthcare adopted EHRs to make documentation more efficient, we’re constantly hearing about doctors’ frustrations with the switch to digital.
+This last number is incredible, but it won’t surprise many readers.
+Nearly a third of respondents who experience burnout say “increasing computerization of practice” contributes.
+While healthcare adopted EHRs to make documentation more efficient, we’re still hearing about doctors’ frustrations with the switch to digital.

 Hours per week spent on paperwork and administration